wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-use-pig-remote-desktop.md

 <properties
-   pageTitle="Use Hadoop Pig with Remote Desktop in HDInsight | Windows Azure" description="Learn how to use the Pig command to run Pig Latin statements from a Remote Desktop connection to a Windows-based Hadoop cluster in HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Pig with Remote Desktop in HDInsight | Azure" description="Learn how to use the Pig command to run Pig Latin statements from a Remote Desktop connection to a Windows-based Hadoop cluster in HDInsight." services="hdinsight" documentationCenter=""